 These tips will show you how to load a moving truck and ensure your items secure during your move.

 How to pack a moving truck.
-You've decided to forego professional local movers and save some money on your move by doing it yourself( do-it yourself moves ).
+You've decided to forego professional local movers and save some money on your move by doing it yourself( do-it-yourself moves ).
 You've rented a moving truck and packed your belongings, now it's time to load the truck.
 Remember, loading a moving truck is not an easy job.
-Loading trucks requires multi-tasking.
+Loading trucks require multi-tasking.
 You are not as experienced as professional movers in packing a rental truck, so it is advisable that your truck is large enough to accommodate 10-15% more than what you own.
 With moving, it is common to have more truck space than you anticipated.
 Make sure you have enough moving blankets on hand to wrap furniture for protection.
 Blankets are usually available for rent at the truck rental location.
 Whether it is a local move or a cross country move, everything has to be tight and secured in the truck.
 Remember that successful loading will make the unloading easier, and it will ensure the safety of your furniture and valuable items during drive time.

 Knowing how to pack a moving truck properly will help to avoid damages during transport.
 Always start loading at the front of the truck and work toward the back.
 Packing a moving truck requires heavy lifting.
 Stock items from floor to ceiling just like you're playing a tetris game.
 Load the largest and heaviest items first on the floor against the front wall of the truck.
 This also includes appliances such as the washers, dryers, refrigerators and freezers.
 Sofas may be placed vertically on their ends to achieve a tightly loaded truck.
 Do not place any item in the truck upside down or on its side.
 Make sure to keep the balance by placing heavy objects on both sides of the truck.